paulagrata/poodle-2.0/README.md

 - **3.21** updated pause menu UI
 - **3.22** pause menu: save works!
 - **3.22** pause menu: load works!
+- **3.22** updated shop UI + added seperate buy/sell options for all items

  ## bugs
 - tree apples on empty trees displaying when day resets
 - hoe should not be able to make a tile on tiles that are already created
 - ~~hoe sounds anytime it is used - needs to be only when tile is placed~~ [fixed!]
 - ~~seeds plant anywhere [not visably] and deduct from inventory~~ [fixed!]
+- remove buy/sell text next to items in shop

 ## future updates:
 - UI